• Skip to primary navigation

 Copyright 2021 – 2025 MyCrochetory.
 All right reserved.
 This crochet neck warmer pattern is property of Sylwia Kawczyńska @MyCrochetory.
 Please DO NOT sell the pattern and claim this pattern as your own.
 The pattern is for personal use only and may not be translated or reproduced in another language.
 Please respect my rights, DO NOT share or publish this pattern anywhere without my permission.

-The crochet neck warmer pattern you make following this pattern is yours you are free to sell it, as long as you credit MyCrochetory as original designer.
+The Herringbone Crochet Cowl Pattern you make following this pattern is yours you are free to sell it, as long as you credit MyCrochetory as original designer.
 For more information, please, read Terms Page.

 Materials & Tools: